Pain in the gluteus and groin, treatment: Focus Physical✓

 The modern rehabilitation approach includes the following phases:

-• Detailed functional assessment of hip biomechanics, specific clinical tests for the groin, and checking the strength of the gluteus muscles.
+• Detailed functional assessment: Analysis of hip biomechanics, specific orthopedic tests for the groin region, and evaluation of gluteal muscle strength.

-• Education on protective postures, gait correction, and the use of kinesiology taping for groin support.
+• Education and prevention: Guidance on gait correction, proper movement patterns, and the use of kinesio taping for groin support.

-Ongoing adherence to the prescribed exercise program is crucial for maintaining the achieved results and preventing the recurrence of pain.
-This comprehensive treatment restores stability to the hip and pelvis, enabling a return to all physical activities without discomfort.
+Continuous adherence to the prescribed exercise program is essential for maintaining results and preventing recurrence of symptoms.
+This comprehensive approach restores hip and pelvic stability and allows a safe return to daily and sports activities without discomfort.

 FAQ